lavanyagarg112/react-web-forum/README.md

 User Authentication: Secure sign-in functionality with Devise for enhanced security.

 CRUD Operations: Users can create, read, update, and delete posts and comments, using intuitive interfaces for seamless navigation and content management.
+This forum also supports nested comments for enhanced user interaction.

 User Profile: Manage display name and logout